leonardo-toffalini/viscous/report/report.typ

 $n$-dimensional space in which the fluid resides.
 However, when numerically solving a partial differential equation one often discretizes the space into small rectangles and only bothers to calculate the solution on these rectangles.
-For our purposes we will confine ourselves to the $2$-dimensianal plane, but everything mentioned hereafter can be easily extended to higher dimensions.
+For our purposes we will confine ourselves to the $2$-dimensional plane, but everything mentioned hereafter can be easily extended to higher dimensions.

-We will make another simplification, which is to only consider a rectangulare domain.
+We will make another simplification, which is to only consider a rectangular domain.
 This makes the calculations easier to handle as matrix operations, however, one is free to extend the domain to more complex shapes by exercising proper caution when handling the boundary. @fig:fluid-in-a-box shows a schematic diagram of how one must imagine a grid on a rectangular domain.
-Notice, how we introduced a $0$-th and an $(N+1)$-th row and column to handle the boundary, this way it is clear that we will be simulating the fluid on an
+Notice, how we introduced a $0$th and an $(N+1)$th row and column to handle the boundary, this way it is clear that we will be simulating the fluid on an
 $N times N$ grid on the inside.